Skip to content

 Answer: Yes, it has never been easy to raise healthy and productive children.
 After all, babies come into the world with no instructions, and you pretty much have to assemble them on your own.
 They are also maddeningly complex, and there are no guaranteed formulas that work in every instance.
 And finally, the techniques that succeed magnificently with one child can fail bewilderingly with another.

-This difficulty in raising children is a recurring theme in the letters we receive at Focus on the Family.
+This difficulty in raising children is a recurring theme in the letters we receive.
 We have heard it so often, in fact, that we decided to conduct a poll to ascertain the common frustrations of parenting.
 The answers received from more than a thousand mothers and fathers were very revealing.
 Some responded with humor, especially those who were raising toddlers.
 They told the most delightful stories about sticky telephones, wet toilet seats, and knotted shoestrings.
 Their experiences reminded me of the days when Shirley and I were chasing ambitious preschoolers.

 Tell me why it is that a toddler never throws up in the bathroom?
 Never!
 To do so would violate some great unwritten law of the universe.
 It is even more difficult to understand why he or she will gag violently at the sight of a perfectly wonderful breakfast of oatmeal, eggs, bacon, and orange juice—and then go play in the toilet.
 I have no idea what makes a kid do that.
 I only know that it drives a mother crazy!